acorn-io/runtime/docs/docs/37-Get Started/03-Multiple Containers.md

 }
 ```

 In the above example, we are generating two secrets.
 One is for the root password of the `mariadb` container and the other is the db user credentials that will be used in both containers.
-It assumes that the app will startup and be able to find it's database credentials by looking at those environment variables.
+It assumes app developers configured the app to find it's database credentials by looking at those environment variables.

 This is helpful in development and deployments, because the app will be able to use unique credentials that do not need to be known ahead of time.
+The secrets will be preserved during upgrades of the application.